 Being a christian and being around christians most of my life, I know that we say we do this or we “try” to do this but do we -really?
 Søren Kierkegaard recognized in the early 19th century that one would be very confused if they were to read the Bible and compare even the smallest bit of Truth with those who claimed to know Christ and follow him.
 Søren would probably go on to say that christians would confuse themselves if they were to read the gospels and compare themselves with the Truth.
 Sadly and thankfully, this is what happened to me- and after reading the Bible I wasn’t so much confused by truth, but I was confronted by The Truth that 99% of the “truth” I quoted was nowhere in the Bible and 0% of my self-righteous consumer mentality and idolatrous and gluttonous lifestyle was evident in Jesus Christ.

-Both the Bible and history are full of stories of Christians who were witnesses of truth and were known for their good fruit which in Galatians is called the fruit of the spirit- “love, joy, peace, magnanimity, kindness, goodness, faithfulness, Gentleness, self-mastery.”
-A person with good fruit would visibly manifest the fruit of the spirit in not only their spirit, heart, mind, body and relationships with both creature and creation, but in their thoughts, words and deeds.
-Even more, we could rest assure that who we are, who we truly loved and what we really believed would be evident by our fruit to both christian and non christian by just listening to us and by just looking at us.
+Both the Bible and history are full of stories of Christians who were witnesses of truth and who were known for their good fruit, which in Galatians is called the fruit of the spirit- “love, joy, peace, magnanimity, kindness, goodness, faithfulness, Gentleness, self-mastery.”
+Obviously, a person with good fruit would visibly manifest the fruit of the spirit in not only their spirit, heart, mind, body and relationships with both creature and creation, but in their thoughts, words and deeds.
+Good fruited individuals could rest assured that who we are, who we truly love and what we really believe would be evident by our fruit to both christian and non christian by just listening to us and by just looking at us.

-I know christians think that we look, sound and live differently than those around us but do we- really?
-Do we have the good fruit of the spirit or are our consumer lifestyles, our consumer mentality, and our allegiance to the monoculture made obvious by our fruit of gluttony and idolatry.
-Certainly, we could agree with the scriptures that deeds like gluttony and idolatry are visible and that they would testify to our spiritual condition, the motives of our hearts and to our relationship with God.
-So, if we christians are found to be known for our gluttony and idolatry, then wouldn’t it mean that we are… “They who exchanged God’s truth for a lie, and adored and worshipped the creation rather than the Creator.”
+I know it is easy to assume that we (christians) think that we look, sound and live differently than those around us… but do we- really?
+Do we have the good fruit of the spirit or are our consumer lifestyles, our consumer mentality and our allegiance to the monoculture made obvious by our fruit of gluttony, idolatry and selfishness.
+Certainly, we could agree with the scriptures that if deeds like gluttony, idolatry and selfishness are visible, then they would testify to our spiritual condition, the motives of our hearts and to our relationship with God.
+So, if we christians are found to be known for our gluttony, idolatry and selfishness, then wouldn’t it mean that we are… “They who exchanged God’s truth for a lie, and adored and worshipped the creation rather than the Creator.”
 Likewise, wouldn’t it also mean that we contradict the Way, the Truth and the Life we are told to “Imitate.”

 (Perhaps, this is why I have never nor have I ever met a christian who sold everything they had and gave it to the poor or I have yet to meet more than a handful of “christians” who don’t talk, think, look and live just like every other consumer worshiping the same golden calf called consumerism.
-Don’t take my word for it.
-Would not our fruits or lack thereof prove whether or not we (christians) are just as as obsessed with making our kingdoms come and our wills be done on earth as anyone else?
+But don’t take my word for it, look for yourself and look at yourself.
+Would not our good fruits, or lack thereof, prove whether or not we-christians are just as as obsessed with making our kingdoms come and our wills be done on earth as anyone else?)

-It is interesting that all the time I spent in “church” and with the “church” that my idolatrous, gluttonous and selfish consumer lifestyle was never confronted by anyone.
-Unless, my consumer lifestyle interfered with tithing or it interfered with man’s most sacred and made up doctrines on church attendance, bad words, modesty, sex and drinking.
-Truthfully, I never understood why or how man had reduced the teachings of Christ to such trivial nonsense or how unbiblical they were until I read the Bible and I read Søren Kierkegaard’s Attack on Christianity.
+It is interesting that all the time I spent in the church institutions and with “church members” that my idolatrous, gluttonous and selfish consumer lifestyle was never confronted by anyone.
+Unless, my consumer lifestyle interfered with tithing or it interfered with man’s most sacred and made up Christian scholarship.
+Truthfully, I never understood why or how man had reduced the teachings of Christ to such trivial nonsense or how unbiblical they were until I read the Bible and I read Søren Kierkegaard’s For Self Examination.

 “The matter is quite simple.
 The Bible is very easy to understand.
 But we Christians are a bunch of scheming swindlers.
 We pretend to be unable to understand it because we know very well that the minute we understand we are obliged to act accordingly.
 Take any words in the New Testament and forget everything except pledging yourself to act accordingly.
 My God, you will say, if I do that my whole life will be ruined.
 How would I ever get on in this world?
 Herein lies the real place of Christian scholarship.
 Christian scholarship is the Church’s prodigious invention to defend itself against the Bible, to ensure that we can continue to be good Christians without the Bible coming too close.
 Oh, priceless scholarship, what would we do without you?
 Dreadful it is to fall into the hands of the living God.
 Yes, it is even dreadful to be alone with the New Testament.